Beginning to sink

 “Immediately Jesus stretched out his hand, and took hold of him, and said, You of little faith, why did you doubt?”

+Maybe you stepped out in faith and then, partway across, the wind got loud and you began to sink, the boldness that launched you now failing mid-stride.
 There is a particular humiliation in faltering halfway.
-To never have stepped out is one thing.
-To have stepped out, to have actually walked, and then to feel your nerve fail beneath you mid-stride — that is its own disorientation.
+To never have stepped out is one thing; to have actually walked, and then to feel your nerve give way beneath you, is its own disorientation.
 You wonder whether the boldness was ever real, whether you presumed, whether the sinking proves you never should have left the boat.
+But notice what the story refuses to do.
+It does not let Peter drown to teach him a lesson, and it does not make the rescue wait until he has composed a better faith.
+The cry was three words; the hand was immediate.